About John C. Liu

 Chairman of New York City Education Committee

 John C. Liu is a New York State Senator representing a broad area of northeast Queens.
-He is chairperson of the Senate’s committee on New York City Education and also serves on the committees of Finance, Education, Transportation, Alcoholism and Substance Abuse and Rules.
+He is chairperson of the Senate’s committee on New York City Education and also serves on the committees of Budget & Revenue, Education, Finance, Higher Education, Rules and Transportation.
 John was Comptroller of the City of New York (2010-2013) and a New York City Councilmember (2002-2009).
 In 2013, John was a candidate for Mayor of New York City, in lieu of running for re-election as Comptroller.
 Currently, John teaches municipal finance and public policy in Masters programs at the City University of New York (CUNY) and Columbia University.

 The 43rd Comptroller of New York City, John Liu established an impressive record as the chief financial officer for 8.4 million residents and overseeing municipal government with an annual budget of $70 billion.
 John saved taxpayers $5 billion through rigorous audits of City agencies, detailed scrutiny of contracts with private companies, and refinancing of $20 billion of outstanding City bond debt.
 During his four-year term of office, he achieved an enviable total investment return, increasing the City’s pension asset portfolio to $150 billion.
 John created the nationally acclaimed online application “CheckbookNYC.com” providing unprecedented transparency in government spending.
 He facilitated economic development and new job creation with acceleration of City capital projects, capturing low interest rates in the bond markets.